-15) Internal Audio Connectors (4-pin CD_IN, AUX, VIDEO, MODEM) (optional)
+13) Internal Audio Connectors (4 pin CD_IN, AUX, MODEM)

 These connectors allow you to receive stereo audio input from such sound sources as a CD-ROM, TV tuner, or MPEG card.
 The MODEM connector allows the onboard audio to interface with a voice modem card with a similar connector.